A-Z Popular New Study Guide Search »

 Scarcity Mindset

-The view that their isn't enough for everyone and that the successes of one person always come at a cost to someone else.
+The view that there isn't enough for everyone and that the successes of one person always come at a cost to someone else.
 This is a cynical view that views sustainable abundance as impossible such that no win-win solutions are possible.
 This is based on false dilemmas such as people vs planet and economy vs ecology.

 Circular Economy